Efficient and Flexible Multirate Temporal Adaptivity: Fast Temporal Error Estimation

+where $T_M$ is the elapsed simulation time over the set $M$.
+In testing these approaches, we found that the additive strategy \eqref{eq:additive_accumulation} showed the most robust performance; however, both of the strategies \eqref{eq:maximum_accumulation} and \eqref{eq:average_accumulation} are also included in the ARKODE time integration solver \cite{reynolds_arkode_2023} from SUNDIALS \cite{hindmarsh_sundials_2005,gardner_enabling_2022}, where we have implemented our methods in this paper.}

-Since the \Hh\ multirate controller uses fixed fast substeps we cannot assume that the fast solver is adaptive.
-Thus, we use a more costly approach that runs the fast integrator using fixed time steps of size $h$ and $kh$ (e.g., with $k=2$) to achieve fast solutions $y_{n,h}^{\mff}$ and $y_{n,kh}^{\mff}$, which we then subtract to estimate the fast temporal error,
+Since the \Hh\ multirate controller uses fixed fast substeps we cannot assume that the fast solver is adaptive\corrB{, and thus it may not compute substep estimates $\|\varepsilon_{n,m}^{\mff}\|$}.
+Thus, we use a more costly approach \corrB{based on Richardson extrapolation to estimate the accumulated fast error over each slow MRI stage $i$.
+This} runs the fast integrator using fixed time steps of size $h$ and $kh$ \corrB{for $k\ne 1$,} (e.g., $k=2$) to achieve fast solutions \corrB{$v_{i,h}(\theta_{F,i})$ and $v_{i,kh}(\theta_{F,i})$}, which we then subtract to estimate the fast temporal error \corrB{over that slow stage}, \corrB{ } where $p$ is the global order of accuracy for the \corrB{inner IVP solver \cite[Sec.~II.4]{hairer_solving_1993}.
+We then take the maximum of these to estimate the overall fast temporal error,